26 Different Types of Springs | Mechanical Spring

 • corrosion and chemical resistance

-• regain shape after bending till certain limit.
+• regain shape after bending to a certain limit.

 Disadvantages